Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 <-- jsmith (~jsmith@10-10-32-1.res.dsl.example.com) has quit (Changing host)
 --> jsmith (~jsmith@user/jsmith) has joined #channel
 ```

+When using SASL, consider ensuring that your client disconnects if
+it doesn't authenticate; some clients do not do this by default and
+must be specifically configured to do so.
+This ensures that your
+IP address will not be exposed whenever `NickServ` is
+briefly unavailable due to maintenance.

 Once you are cloaked, only you and Libera.Chat staff can see
 your connecting host.
 Staff will refuse requests to disclose the